Write gRPC scripts and tests in Postman using the pm object

 Sending HTTP request from scripts

-You can use the pm.sendRequest method to send HTTP requests asynchronously from both Before invoke and After response scripts.
+You can use the pm.sendRequest method to send HTTP requests asynchronously from Before invoke, On message, and After response scripts.

 pm.sendRequest: (request: string | RequestDefinition, callback?: (error: any, response: Response)) => void